-An unlikely entry for most dangerous job is being a mover.
+An unlikely entry for the most dangerous job is being a mover.
 Movers risk life and limb when transporting your furniture and household items.
 If you plan to help move your belongings to your next home, you could succumb to injury if you’re not careful.
 In order to protect you from unnecessarily hurting yourself, let’s uncover what the most common moving injuries are and how to prevent them.

 Almost the first body part you think of potentially damaging when you’re moving heavy and awkward furniture and moving boxes is your back.
 If you don’t lift objects in the correct manner, you could risk a host of debilitating back injuries including muscle strains and sprains as well as more severe ones like herniated discs.